VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: User Interface

 \subsection{Error View}

 The \textit{Error View} (Fig.~\ref{fig:interface}-D) summarizes recurrent error patterns around a selected node and compares erroneous reasoning against corresponding reference paths.
 Once a node is selected in the \textit{Path View}, the \textit{Error View} displays erroneous reasoning associated with that node in a Sankey layout (Fig.~\ref{fig:alternative_error}-A).
 The purpose of this view is to move beyond isolated reasoning paths and reveal similar error pattern families that recur across cases.
+For missing errors, since the selected entity is omitted from the model reasoning, the view compares the incorrect answers not ruled out by that entity and the correct answers that should have been supported by it (Fig.~\ref{fig:interface}-D) (\textbf{R1}).
 For relation and branch errors, the left side represents the selected anchor node, the middle column summarizes downstream nodes in the error set from LLM reasoning (Fig.~\ref{fig:alternative_error}-a1), and the right column summarizes the corresponding downstream nodes in the correct set from reference reasoning introduced in~\cref{sec:err_pattern} (Fig.~\ref{fig:alternative_error}-a2).
-For missing errors, since the selected entity is omitted from the model reasoning, the view instead compares the incorrect answers not ruled out by that entity and the correct answers that should have been supported by it (Fig.~\ref{fig:interface}-D) (\textbf{R1}).
 The widths of the flows represent how many cases contain the corresponding reasoning step.
 Wider links indicate more recurrent patterns and deserve higher debugging priority.

-The interface also supports error pattern expansion described in~\cref{sec:err_pattern}.
-Starting from an anchor entity, users can expand along either the error set or the correct set (Fig.~\ref{fig:interface}-d1).
-If an error of current entity is identified, users can retrieve additional errors whose subsequent reasoning entity belongs to the error set or the correct set, thereby revealing a larger family of related erroneous transitions (\textbf{R4}).
-This interaction allows users to follow not just one erroneous step, but a group of related transitions and their reference alternatives.